Creizai/project-6/README.md

   }
 ```

-Please only use these names
+Please only use these names for now

-And repeat

 ```
 Mal, Zoe, Jayne, Kaylee, Walsh, River